Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 349 trips per day across all routes, resulting in approximately 44 weekly trips per individual stop.
+Residents' accessibility to transport is limited, with an average distance of 638 meters to the nearest stop.
+The service frequency averages 349 trips per day across all routes, equating to approximately 44 weekly trips per individual stop.

 Frequently Asked Questions - Transport